FundaOzmen/nativeaotdeploymentindotnet/README.md

 # nativeaotdeploymentindotnet
-This repository includes both an application contains AOT configuration and another project doesn't have any AOT configuration
+This repository includes both an application contains AOT configuration and another application which doesn't have any AOT configuration